tempelaar-team/qclab-dev/docs/user_guide/model_dev.rst

             batch_size = len(z)
         h = constants.classical_coordinate_weight
         w = constants.harmonic_oscillator_frequency
-        a = (1 / 4) * (
+        a = (1 / 2) * (
             ((w**2) / h) - h
         )
-        b = (1 / 4) * (
+        b = (1 / 2) * (
             ((w**2) / h) + h
         )
-        dh_c_dzc = 2 * b[..., :] * z + 2 *a[..., :] * np.conj(z)
+        dh_c_dzc = b[..., :] * z + a[..., :] * np.conj(z)
         return dh_c_dzc

-Likewise we can construct an ingredient to generate the gradient of the quantum-classical Hamiltonian with respect to the conjugate z coordinate.
+Likewise we can construct an ingredient to generate the gradient of the quantum-classical Hamiltonian with respect to the conjugate `z` coordinate.
-In many cases this requires the calculation of a sparse tensor and so QC Lab assumes that it is in terms of indices, nonzero elements, and a shape.
+In many cases this requires the calculation of a sparse tensor and so QC Lab assumes that it is in terms of indices, nonzero elements, and a shape,

 .. math::

     \left\langle i\left\vert \frac{\partial \hat{H}_{\mathrm{q-c}}}{\partial z^{*}_{\alpha}}\right\vert j \right\rangle = (-1)^{i}\frac{g_{\alpha}}{\sqrt{2mh_{\alpha}}}\delta_{ij}

-Which can be implemented as:
+which can be implemented as:

 .. code-block:: python